-NRCM was deeply concerned about the environmental impacts of this possible East-West corridor, and didn’t believe that such a project would benefit Maine.
+NRCM has always been deeply concerned about the environmental impacts of a possible East-West corridor, and has never believed that such a project would benefit Maine.
 An East-West highway and energy corridor would be a raceway for Canadian truckers and a pathway for undisclosed energy supplies (e.g. oil, gas, tar sands), but other than creating jobs during the construction phase, Maine people would not benefit.

 An East-West highway across the middle of the state would create two Maines, literally, and would cause impacts to communities and the environment that would fundamentally harm parts of Maine and our environment forever.